test1-deepthought/lean-eval-solutions/README.md

 This section documents the step-by-step process for selecting an unsolved problem from the lean-eval benchmark, extracting the workspace, and preparing a submission.

-### 1. Select an Unsolved Problem
+### 1. Select a Problem

-Problems are listed in the [`unsolved/`](./unsolved) directory of this repo.
-Each unsolved problem has a README entry describing the mathematical domain and difficulty level.
+Problems are listed in the [`unsolved/`](./problems) directory of this repo.
+Each problem has a README entry describing the mathematical domain and difficulty level.

 The actual problem workspaces live in the upstream repository: